WICG/nav-speculation/browsing-context.md

 Within this prerendering browsing context, assuming the opt-in check passes, loading of `https://b.example/` proceeds mostly as normal.
 This includes any expensive web-developer-provided JavaScript necessary to initialize the web app found there.
 It could even include server- or client-side redirects to other pages, perhaps even other domains.

 However, if `https://b.example/` is one of those sites that requests notification permissions on first load, such a permission prompt will be denied, as if the user had declined.
-(TODO or should it hang, as if the user refused to respond?)
+(TODO or should it defer prompting the user until activation, so that the relevant promise doesn't settle until then?)
 Similarly, if `https://b.example/` performs an `alert()` call, the call will instantly return, without the user seeing anything.
 Another key difference is that `https://b.example/` will not have any storage access, including to cookies.
-Thus, the content it initially renders will be a logged-out view of the web app, or perhaps a specially-tailed "prerendering" view which leaves things like logged-in state indeterminate.
+Thus, the content it initially renders will be a logged-out view of the web app, or perhaps a specially-tailored "prerendering" view which leaves things like logged-in state indeterminate.

 Now, the user clicks on the "Click me!" link.
 At this point the user agent notices that it has a prerendering browsing context originally created for `https://b.example/`, so it activates it, replacing the one displaying `https://a.example/`.
 The user observes their browser navigating to `https://b.example/`, e.g., via changes in the URL bar contents and the back/forward UI.
 And since `https://b.example/` was already loaded in the prerendering browsing context, this navigation occurs seamlessly and instantly, providing a great user experience.